aubreymoore/GGI-odonata/README.md

 ## Data acquisition

 I am attempting to annotate a simple artile entitled *Odonta: Dragonflies of Guam* which is contained in *Bernice P. Bishop Museum Bulletin 172: Insects of Guam 1* which is available online.
-From precious experience, I know that the online PDFs contain some OCR problems, so I decided to have GGI redo the OCR:
+From previous experience, I know that the online PDFs contain some OCR problems, so I decided to have GGI redo the OCR:

 ![](images/open-from-url.png)